Battle of Visakhapatnam: Battle

 When the French frigates came within 200 yd, Phillips opened fire on Atalante as Sémillante attempted to reach the other side of the British ship to batter from the other side.
-The French frigates also came under long range fire from the three-gun battery at Vizagapatam, under the command of Lieutenant Colonel Alexander Campbell, on detached service from the 74th Regiment of Foot.
+The French frigates also came under long range fire from the three-gun battery at Visakhapatnam, under the command of Lieutenant Colonel Alexander Campbell, on detached service from the 74th Regiment of Foot.
 Campbell despatched 50 sepoys in small boats to assist the crew of Princess Charlotte, whose armament of 24 guns continued to remain silent.

 By 10:00, all three French ships were within range of Centurion and a heavy exchange of fire began.
 Within 15 minutes, both Centurion and Marengo had their colours shot away and at 10:45 the ship of the line turned away for open water, followed by the frigates, her rigging in disarray.
 Damage had rendered Centurion unable to manoeuvre rapidly and she began slowly limping inshore to shelter from Marengo among the coastal shoals.
 Captain Lind rejoined his ship by boat, hailing the Princess Charlotte, which had still not participated in the battle, to cut her anchor cables and go ashore to avoid being captured.
 Logan refused and at 11:15 surrendered without a fight as the whole French squadron moved back towards the harbour.
 Marengo again remained beyond the sandbars that marked the entrance.
 The boatloads of sepoys, who were still en route to Princess Charlotte, turned about and rowed back to shore to avoid capture.
 Sémillante took possession of the merchant ship while Marengo and Atalante engaged Centurion, which had moved out of range of support from the shore batteries.

 Despite her 50 guns, Centurions armament left her vulnerable as most were carronades, short-range heavy cannon that were useless in the face of the long-range gunnery from Marengo.
 Centurion consequently suffered severe damage and by 13:15 had been holed, with her rigging wrecked and her anchor cable shot through, which caused her to slowly drift away from the shore, out of control.
 Seeing that his opponent was disabled, Linois decided not to press the attack and issued orders for his squadron, accompanied by their prize, to sail away.
 Lind gradually regained control of his ship and even managed to raise some sail in pursuit, but the French were too far ahead.
 After some final parting shots, Centurion anchored as her crew set about repairing the damage.
 Linois remained within sight for the rest of the day, but showed no sign of renewing the action; he disappeared on the north-east horizon at dusk.